davidshepherd7/xtip/README.md

 # X-tip

-A semi-clone of tanin47's [tip](https://github.com/tanin47/tip) but for X11 (i.e. Linux).
+A semi-clone of [tanin47's tip](https://github.com/tanin47/tip) but for X11 (i.e. Linux).

+Quickly run auto-completed commands on selected text.
+For example:

+* Google translate some text
+* Convert a unix timestamp to ISO format
+* Open a path in your text editor
+* Google search some text

+In comparison to a browser extension this works from *any* program.

-Alpha stage, anything may change at any time.
+Currently alpha: anything may change at any time.

 Customised in python (but it's very easy to run shell commands from python if you prefer another language).